RiritoXXL/MCI_PlayMP3viaDylib/README.md

 # MCI_PlayMP3viaDylib
-This is My First CMD Program for Playing MP3 File and Initializating Libs without Linking...
+This is My First CMD Program for Playing MP3 File and bypassing linking Libs as example(This Program)...
 So Enjoy to use this!!!

 ## Donation